-Consider coupling the presented protocol with a reward mechanism \mathcal{R}^0 granting some flat amount b of reward to all non-stale blocks. \mathcal{R}^0 is a special case of the reward scheme defined in Definition 11.
+Consider coupling the presented protocol with a reward mechanism \mathcal{R}^0 that, intuitively speaking, grants some flat amount b of reward to all non-stale blocks, and 0 reward to stale blocks. \mathcal{R}^0 is a special case of the reward scheme properly defined in Definition 5.3.